-How to build credit from scratch
+How to build credit: 7 tips

 - Building credit takes time and effort.

 - To build credit, it’s important to practice good financial habits and monitor your credit routinely.

 - You can build credit by applying for and responsibly using a credit card.